brmson/yodaqa/doc/ML.md

 will make YodaQA generate detailed feature vector records for training of models in file ``training-passextract.tsv`` (in the current working directory, typically the project root).
+In "train" mode, the script ``data/eval/curated-measure.sh`` will automatically enable mltraining.

 The rest is TODO for now.